When it comes to saving money, what is a good rule of thumb?

 First I need to know something.
 Do you have $1000 or enough money to make monthly payments of $100 a month?
 If yes then you can invest in a Target Index Fund.

-There are a TON of investments you can make and there’s whole books on them but I’m going to cover the basics.
+There are a TON of investments you can make.
+There’s whole books on them, but I’m going to cover the basics.